TheCoolerMS3/eve-website/README.md

 Supports all major browser engines, made in true and pure HTML, CSS and JavaScript.

-Made (in part) for Hack Club's High Seas
+Made (in part) for Hack Club's "Arcade" and "High Seas"